 L’International Code Council a reçu l'accréditation du Conseil canadien des normes (CCN) en tant qu'organisme d'élaboration de normes (OEN).
 En tant que chef de file mondial en matière de solutions de sécurité pour les bâtiments, l'International Code Council se joint à un groupe sélect d'organismes qui contribuent à l'élaboration des Normes nationales du Canada dans l'intérêt des Canadiens.
 Le plan de travail des projets d'élaboration des normes canadiennes de l'ICC est disponible ici.

 The International Code Council is accredited by the American National Standards Institute (ANSI) as a standards developing organization that adheres to ANSI’s Essential Requirements for openness, balance, consensus and due process.
 Participation of the various stakeholders in an equitable, accessible and responsive environment is key in developing a consensus standard for recognition as an American National Standard.

 The Code Council’s experience as a structured platform upon which consensus is achieved from industry stakeholder input places the Code Council in an ideal position as a standards developer.
 The Code Council also has the capability to augment the resources of other SDO’s seeking to develop standards for their respective industries.
 With the Code Council’s global membership representing more than 38 countries, its reach touches upon individuals experienced in facets peripheral to the building industry.
 In other words, the Code Council can develop ANSI-approved standards that go beyond building codes.

-The Code Council's Consensus Procedures used to develop ICC Standards were ANSI Approved in April 2020.
-As a standards developing organization this current version provides the Code Council with a streamlined method to develop Standards in the most time efficient manner in the industry.
+The Code Council's Consensus Procedures used to develop ICC Standards were ANSI Approved in August 2021.
+As a standards developing organization this current version provides the Code Council with a streamlined method to develop Standards in a most time efficient manner.